Mihiran-Thilakarathna/FioraVideoEditor/README.md

 # FioraVideoEditor 🎬

-A simple desktop video editor created for the ICT2210 Mini Project.
-This project is developed by a 5-person team with a focus on core video manipulation functionalities using Python.
+A simple, modern desktop video editor created for the ICT2210 Mini Project.
+This application provides core video and audio manipulation functionalities with an intuitive, multi-pane user interface.

 ## 🌟 Features

-- Load video files from the local system.
+- **File Handling:** Import separate video and audio tracks.
+Export projects as a single MP4 file with audio automatically trimmed to match video length.
+- **Interactive Timeline:**
+    - Visual, multi-track display for video (`V1`) and audio (`Audio 1`).
+    - Dynamic time ruler that adapts to the project's total duration and displays time in `MM:SS` format.
+    - Clickable playhead to seek to any point in the video for precise previewing.
+    - Horizontal scrolling for long clips.
+- **Real-time Preview:** A central preview panel that updates instantly based on timeline seeking and effect adjustments.
+- **Editing Tools:**
-- Trim videos to a specific start and end time.
+    - **Trim:** Cut video clips to a specific start and end time via a dedicated properties panel.
+    - **Adjustments:** Fine-tune the look of your video with sliders for Brightness, Contrast, Shadows, and Highlights.
-- Apply simple visual filters like Grayscale.
+    - **Filters:** Apply simple one-click filters like Grayscale.
-- Adjust video properties such as Brightness, Contrast, and Saturation.
-- Export the final edited video as a new MP4 file.

 ## 💻 Technology Stack

 - **Language:** Python 3.9+
-- **Core Logic:** MoviePy (Version 1.0.3)
+- **Core Logic:** MoviePy (`1.0.3`)
+- **Image Processing:** Pillow (for UI preview)
 - **User Interface:** Tkinter with `ttk` for a modern look
 - **IDE:** PyCharm Community Edition
 - **Version Control:** Git & GitHub